youssefshibl/Team-Task-Management-App/FULL_PROJECT_SETUP.md

 **API connection error:**
 - Ensure backend is running on port 3000
 - Check browser console for CORS errors
+- Verify API URL in frontend (should use `/api` prefix or full URL)
-- Verify proxy configuration in `vite.config.ts`
+- In development, check proxy configuration in `vite.config.ts`
+- All backend routes are prefixed with `/api` (e.g., `/api/auth/login`)

 **Authentication issues:**
 - Clear browser localStorage: `localStorage.clear()`